-The headlines announcing the results of a phase III clinical trial (ECOG-ACRIN 2108) stated that radiation and surgery to the breast–also called locoregional therapy (LRT)– for people with de novo metastatic breast cancer did not increase survival.
-However, despite the headlines, the common practice is still to decide on a case-by-case basis if locoregional therapy to the breast ought to be given after a diagnosis of metastatic disease.
-This approach to using LRT continues because there are still unanswered questions and ongoing research.
+Headlines announcing the phase III clinical trial (ECOG-ACRIN 2108) results stated that radiation and surgery to the breast–also called locoregional therapy (LRT)– for people with de novo metastatic breast cancer did not increase survival.
+Yet, doctors still decide on a case-by-case basis when to use LRT because there are still questions about when LRT might increase survival

 - Surgery and Radiation do not Extend Survival in Newly Diagnosed Metastatic Breast Cancer Data from the recent ECOG-ACRIN 2108 trial suggests that LRT for de novo MBC does not increase survival.

 - Loco-Regional Treatment for Intact Primary Tumor in Patient with De Novo Metastatic Breast Cancer; Comments and Concerns of ECOG-ACRIN 2108 Trial Researchers note that since survival rates for both groups were higher than expected at three years, a longer trial may be needed to evaluate LRT.